 Instead of finding a research lab as an undergraduate, I climbed as many rocks in southeastern Wyoming as possible.

 It took me two tries to get into graduate school here at Western Washington University to study marine biology.

-I was 100% certain I was done with school after I received my Master’s degree.
+I was 100% certain I was done with school after I finished my Master’s degree.

-I started my PhD in Western Australia on seaweed chemical physiology because I didn’t have any other plans for my life.
+I started my PhD in Western Australia researching seaweed chemical physiology because I didn’t have any other plans for my life.
 This was, admittedly, a poor reason to start a PhD.

 Besides being a parent, getting through my PhD is the hardest thing I’ve done.

-I enjoy algae of all sizes, generally the brown and green ones.
+I enjoy algae of all sizes, generally the large brown and green ones.